What Are Carpenter Bees?

 Can Carpenter Bees Cause Damage?

-Yes, Carpenter bees will excavate ½ inch holes in wood for their nests.
+Yes, Carpenter bees will excavate half-inch holes in wood for their nests.
 They drill tunnels in the wood as brood chambers for their young.
-Each female will typically create 6 to 8 chambers.
+Each female will typically create six to eight chambers.
 Do not plug up any holes prior to treatment!
 It is best to treat in spring when they emerge and again in mid-summer when any are left that did not get sufficient treatment initially.